-This Is What Doubling Up On Birth Control Pills Can Really Do To Your Body
+Is Doubling Up On Birth Control Pills Bad For My Body?
+Here’s What You Need To Know

 I would have opted out of birth control a long time ago had it not been for the fact that I have zero interest in having a child right now.